KeyboardKit/KeyboardKit/README.md

     <img src ="Resources/Demo.gif" width="300" />
 </p>

-The movie above demonstrates an extensions that mimics a native system keyboard.
-KeyboardKit lets you create rich system keyboards like that with support for multiple locales, multi-gestures, secondary action callouts etc.
+KeyboardKit lets you create rich system keyboards with support for multiple locales, gestures, callouts etc.

 If you're new to iOS keyboard extensions, [this great guide][Guide] will help you get started.
 You can also have a look at the demo app for inspiration.